wp-plugins/image-slider-widget/readme.txt

 5. Slider on Pro Version ( with Thumbnails on Left )
 6. Slider on Lightbox Mode
 7. Pro Version Slider Options
+8. Easy to insert Slider in Widget Area

 == Changelog ==